Ultimate Guide To WordPress RSS

 • Feed Type: All Comments

-• Description: Comments feed – Displays the latest comments left on your site
+• Description: Comments feed – RSS feed that displays the latest comments left on your website or blog

 • Example Feed: http://yourdomain.com/comments/feed/